Shrey-N/ShellLite/README.md

 # ShellLite: The Comprehensive Guide
+By Shrey Naithani

-Welcome to the official documentation for **ShellLite**, the programming language designed to be as readable as plain English.
+Welcome to the official documentation for **ShellLite**, the programming language designed to be as readable as plain English,

 ## Table of Contents
 1. [Introduction](#introduction)